EliasSev/EliasSev/README.md

-Hi, I’m @EliasSev, a data science student at Norways University of Life Science (NMBU)
+Hi, I’m @EliasSev, a data science student at the Norwegian University of Life Sciences (NMBU).

 I like to play around in Python, and do small projects for fun.